dekuNukem/traffic-cone-film-scanning/README.md

 While I was able to achieve excellent results, there are a few things to keep in mind.

+#### DIY Needed

+* You need to be a bit handy and do some DIY.
+* Wire a plug, use a caliper, etc. Nothing too advanced.

 #### Getting a Cone

 * Print-your-own for lowest cost, basic 3D printing experience needed.
 * Pre-made cones are also available.
-* One cone for each film format.
+* One cone for each format.

 #### No Magic Bullet

-* When done properly, the result can be as good as any expensive DSLR/mirrorless setup.
+* TCFS can be as good as any expensive DSLR/mirrorless setup when done properly.
-* Able to get the most out of 35mm & smaller.
+	* Makes the most out of 35mm & smaller
-* Also great with medium formats, but likely won't extract all its resolution.
+	* Also great with medium format
+	* But likely won't extract all its resolution
-* However, for utmost quality, wet mounting / drum scan is still hard to beat.
+* For utmost quality, wet mounting/drum scans are still hard to beat.
-* The main advantage is excellent scans at much lower cost, easy setup, and faster speed.
+* Main advantage is excellent scans at much lower cost, easy setup, and faster speed.

 #### Feedback Wanted!